aecryan/netcdf-excel-conversion/README.md

 You can run them on their own or in a Docker container.
 The Docker container can be built via the Dockerfile in the repository, or from the image on DockerHub https://hub.docker.com/r/acryan/netcdf-excel-conversion.
 We give instructions below on how to pull the image from DockerHub and run the script inside a container.

 ## Adding your files for conversion
-1. Cloning the repository to your local machine
+1. Clone the repository to your local machine and `cd` into the`netcdf-excel-conversion` folder.
-2. In the `netcdf-excel-conversion` folder, create an empty folder called `data/` and two other folders inside it called `input/` and `output/`.
+2. Create an empty folder here called `data/` and two other folders inside it called `input/` and `output/`.
 3. Copy all files to be converted into the `data/input/` folder.
 These files should be Excel and/or netCDF files.
 Leave `data/output/` empty for now.

 ## Steps to run the code in the netcdf-excel-conversion Docker container